-The region where Israel is currently located was referred to as “Palestine” at least as early as the 5th century BC.
-Writings from such men as Aristotle, Herodotus, and Plutarch all refer to the land in this area as “Palestine.”
+The region where Israel is located was referred to as “Palestine” at least as early as the 5th century BC.
+Writings from such men as Aristotle, Herodotus, and Plutarch all refer to this area as “Palestine.”
 This term is believed to come from Masoretic Hebrew biblical texts.
 Some scholars think that the word Palestine means “land of the Philistines”—the region definitely included the place where the Philistines lived in Canaan—but there is no consensus on that meaning.

 The name of the region of Palestine has varied throughout history.
 Prior to AD 135, the Romans called the land “Judea and Galilee.”
 That changed when Emperor Hadrian brutally suppressed the Jewish Resistance movement and occupied Judea.
 The Romans began calling the land “Syria Palaestina” after two of Israel’s historic enemies (Syria and Philistia); Hadrian built a temple to Jupiter on Israel’s temple mount, made Jerusalem a Roman colony, and renamed the city “Aelia Capitalina.”
-For centuries afterward, the land of Israel was called “Palestine,” following the lead of the Romans, and the term Palestine entered our lexicon—the name became so common that respected Bible commentators have used it (e.g., McGee, Pentecost, Chafer, and Ryrie), and some Bible translations use the term (see the section heading for Joshua 11 in the NASB).
-Prior to their national independence in 1948, Jewish groups adopted the “Palestine” label for themselves: the Israel Philharmonic Orchestra was originally called the Palestine Symphony Orchestra, and the original name for the Jerusalem Post was the Palestine Post.
+For centuries afterward, the area was called “Palestine,” following the lead of the Romans, and the term Palestine entered our lexicon—the name became so common that respected Bible commentators have used it (e.g., McGee, Pentecost, Chafer, and Ryrie), and some Bible translations use the term (see the section heading for Joshua 11 in the NASB).
+Prior to their national independence in 1948, Jewish groups adopted the “Palestine” label for themselves as a regional designation: the Israel Philharmonic Orchestra was originally called the Palestine Symphony Orchestra, and the original name for the Jerusalem Post was the Palestine Post.
 Both of those entities were founded in the 1930s.